🦉 UnitOwl

 What Is the Difference Between GB and GiB?

 One gigabyte (GB) equals approximately 0.9313 gibibytes (GiB).
 To convert GB to GiB, multiply the GB value by 0.931323 (or equivalently, divide the number of bytes by 1,073,741,824 instead of 1,000,000,000).
 This conversion explains one of the most common consumer frustrations in technology: why a "500 GB" hard drive shows up as only "465 GB" in Windows.
 The answer is that the drive manufacturer uses the SI definition (1 GB = 1,000,000,000 bytes), while the operating system displays the value using the binary definition (1 GiB = 1,073,741,824 bytes).
 The drive actually contains exactly the number of bytes advertised — the discrepancy is purely about how those bytes are grouped and labeled.
 Understanding the GB/GiB distinction eliminates confusion when comparing advertised storage capacities with what your computer reports.
+It also matters when you compare the same drive across platforms or check whether a backup set reported in GiB will fit inside an advertised cloud quota shown in GB.
+Cross-platform storage planning gets much easier once you normalize everything into one unit family first.

 How to Convert Gigabyte to Gibibyte